wumingshiali/catlang/guides/00_base_env.md

 ## 0.2 Install the CatLang Compiler

 You can get lastet stable catlang from release or you can build nightly version in your computer.
-Then,you must add catc.exe to PATH.
+Then,you must add catc to PATH.

 ## 0.4 Configure Editor (Optional)